Achievable logoAchievable logo

 3. Oxidative (aerobic) system

-The oxidative system is the primary energy source for prolonged, low-intensity activities.
-It utilizes:
+The oxidative system is the primary energy source for prolonged, lower-intensity activity.
+It can generate ATP from:

 • Carbohydrates: Oxidized through glycolysis, the Krebs cycle, and the electron transport chain (ETC).